johnston9/la-donut/README.md

 <h2 align="center">
 <img src="documentation/readme-images/shop-page.png" width="90%">
 </h2>

+### Landing page
+ - The landing page image is intended to display a classy elegance.
+It is silghtly coloured and soft focus which becomes softer at larger screens which is suited to it's purpose.

+ - A subtle image is used in the logo to add a touch of colour.

 ### Colour Scheme
  - The site aims to be elegant, upmarket, clean, sharp, bright and sophisticated using a white background with gold lines and some gold text/icons along with the odd blue buttons and links for some more perfunctory actions.
 The actual images themselves supply the main bulk of the content and in doing so will greatly influence the overall colour scheme so I wanted a sophisticated sharp white and gold containment background.
 I gave the login and other Allauth pages a warm friendly look with a background image of a pink whipped cream.